-This study employed a qualitative case study design, chosen for its capacity to facilitate an in-depth exploration of intricate phenomena within a specific context (Rashid et al., 2019).
-By employing this design, this study could explore deeply the pre-service English teachers' perspectives regarding the specific context of environmental issues and climate change, and its integration into ELT.
+This study employed a qualitative case study design, chosen for its capacity to facilitate an in-depth exploration of intricate phenomena within a specific context (Rashid et al. 2019).
+By employing this design, this study could explore deeply the English pre-service teachers' perspective regarding the specific context of environmental issue, climate change and its integration in ELT.

 Merriam (1998) defines the characteristics of case study research as being centered on the clear boundaries of the case itself, which can be an object, a single entity, or a unit defined by its context.
-This study specifically focused on Merriam's (1998) concept of a qualitative single case study, which involves a holistic description and analysis of a bounded phenomenon, such as a program, institution, person, process, or social unit.
+This study specifically focuses on Merriam's (1998) concept of a qualitative single case study, which involves a holistic description and analysis of a bounded phenomenon, such as a program, institution, person, process, or social unit.
 This study found a unique and intricate phenomenon of an environmental sustainability program within EFL teacher education: teaching English academic writing on climate change issues.

-The program was implemented by the Department of English Education at the College of Education in a university in Surabaya, Indonesia as part of a broader effort to align teacher education with global educational goals for sustainability, as emphasized by UNESCO (2005).
+The program was implemented by the Department of English Education at a College of Education in a university in Surabaya, Indonesia, as part of a broader effort to align teacher education with global educational goals for sustainability, as emphasized by UNESCO (2005).
 The program aimed to shape the cognition of future English teachers to promote sustainable pedagogical practices in English classrooms (Saiful & Setyorini, 2022).
 Conducted over three weeks and involving 15 students, this study provides valuable insights into how such a program can influence future English teachers' perspectives on climate change and its integration into English lessons.
 Given the rarity of sustainability-focused initiatives in English teacher education (Saiful & Setyorini, 2022), this single case study is crucial for understanding the readiness of future English teachers in addressing climate change and protecting our planetary ecosystem from ecological crises.

 This single case study was limited to the perspectives of EFL pre-service teachers on climate change and its integration into EFL teacher education in Indonesia.
 Therefore, the results primarily reflect this specific context.
-However, it is possible that the findings may be transferred to similar contexts in other ELT teacher education institutions in EFL countries, particularly those focused on climate change education practices.
+However, there may be the possibility of transferring the findings to similar contexts in other ELT teacher education institutions in EFL countries, particularly those focused on climate change education practices.